 Over 40 million students across 180 countries worldwide are receiving Lexile measures.

-Aptis Reading scores and the Lexile Reading Framework
+Aptis Reading scores and the Lexile Framework for Reading

-The British Council and Metametrics collaborated to link the Aptis Reading component scores to the Lexile Reading Framework in 2015.
+The British Council and MetaMetrics collaborated to link the Aptis Reading component scores to the Lexile Framework for Reading in 2015.

 When students take an Aptis test they receive an Aptis scale score and a CEFR level for each of the skills tested.
 As part of their Reading score students can also receive their Lexile measure.

 In this way, we help students, teachers and parents make more informed choices about their reading materials, offering a practical way to improve reading skills.
 When students know their Lexile measure, they can match themselves up to books at a level shown to support and develop their reading ability.

 How does the Lexile Framework for Reading help leaders in Education?